-Russian cruise missiles hit ISIS targets near Palmyra, state media says
+Russian cruise missiles hit ISIS targets near Palmyra

 Story highlights

-- Russian media reports airstrike targeted ISIS militants, equipment
+- Russian Ministry of Defense: Airstrike targeted ISIS militants, equipment

 - Ancient city of Palmyra has changed hands several times in past two years

-(CNN)Cruise missiles launched by the Russian Navy hit a number of ISIS targets in Palmyra, Syria, Wednesday, according to Russian state media.
+(CNN)Cruise missiles launched by the Russian Navy hit a number of ISIS targets in Palmyra, Syria, Wednesday, according to the Russian Ministry of Defense.

-The strikes reportedly targeted militant positions east of the ancient city, which housed heavy equipment and militant troops transferred from ISIS' de facto capital Raqqa, according to Russian news agency Sputnik, citing the Russian Defense Ministry.
+The strikes reportedly targeted militant ISIS "shelters" east of the ancient city, which housed heavy equipment and militant troops transferred from ISIS' de facto capital Raqqa.

-"The Russian Navy's Admiral Esen frigate and Krasnodar submarine performed a launch of four Kalibr cruise missiles from the eastern Mediterranean against the targets of the IS (Daesh) terrorist groups in the area of Palmyra," the Ministry statement reportedly said.
-"All targets have been struck."
+"The Admiral Essen frigate and Krasnodar submarine of the Russian Navy conducted strikes by four Kalibr cruise missiles on objects of the ISIS terrorist grouping near Palmyra from the eastern part of the Mediterranean Sea," the Ministry statement said.
+"All targets have been hit."

-The report adds that the US, Turkey and Israel were informed of the strikes in a "timely manner" through operational channels.
+The statement said the strike "confirmed the high combat readiness of the Russian Navy forces," and noted that the US, Turkey and Israel were informed of the strikes at the "appropriate time."

+"(The US, Turkey and Russia) all have the same stated position of destroying ISIS, and so they cooperate on some level," says CNN's Matthew Chance.

+"All sides are in direct contact with each other and all go to some effort to coordinate their strikes on ISIS and other targets."

 Key city